jvqtil/tasky/README.md

 -   `rem "text"` or `rm` or even `delete` to remove a task with "text" (terminal regular expressions are allowed - `*` and `?` for now)
 -   `list` or `ls` to see tasks list
 -   `archive "text"` to archive a task with "text" (or unarchive it if already archived)
--   `archive ls` to see the list of archived tasks
+-   `archive` to see the list of archived tasks
 -   `help` or `man` to see help message

 ### Examples of usage